 - 4 weeks

 - 8 weeks

 The uploaded files will be kept in the Server depending upon the retention period you chose.

 Also, you can set the password to the uploaded files.
 It will add a bit security to the shared files.
-The users should enter the password in order to unlock and download the shared files.
+The users should enter the password to unlock and download the shared files.

 Finally, click Upload button to upload your files to your server.

-Once the recipients click the Download link, they will be asked to enter the password to unlock the download link.
+When the recipients click the Download link, they will be asked to enter the password to unlock the download link.

 If they entered the correct password, they can have the download links for all shared files.

 Very simple, isn't it?
 You don't need to be a Linux ninja to deploy a moderate secure file sharing server for your home network.
 Any one can setup a simple file sharing environment within few minutes using PSiTransfer.